github/platform-samples/api/ruby/instance-auditing/README.md

 ## Getting started

 Before running the script, the user who is going to run the script must be on the "Owners" team of every Organization you wish the audit.
-You can promote all users with Staff Tools access to Owners of each Organization by running [`ghe-org-admin-promote`](https://help.github.com/enterprise/admin/articles/command-line-utilities/#ghe-org-admin-promote).
+You can promote all users with Site Admin access to Owners of each Organization by running [`ghe-org-admin-promote`](https://help.github.com/enterprise/admin/articles/command-line-utilities/#ghe-org-admin-promote).

 You will need to acquire a Personal Access Token for that user with the `admin:org` permission as well to be used with this utility.